dwarvesf/WeAreHiring/open-positions/Android.md

 ## How to be a dwarf?

-We build innovative apps for startup.
+We build innovative apps for startups.
 You have to prove that you own the platform or can/want to own the platform one day.
 You've built several applications and our initial assignments during the [interview process](https://github.com/dwarvesf/WeAreHiring#hiring-process) will be a walk in a park for you ;-)

 Hopefully you'll have some published code (maybe on GitHub?) that we can take a look at.

+Send us your _**short CV or any similar piece of infos**_ at team@dwarvesf.com with Subject: [**[Android] Want to be an awesome dwarf**](mailto:team@dwarvesf.com?subject=[Android] Want to be an awesome dwarf)

 Honestly, we don't really care about your level of formal education, math skill, and so on.
 We want to see that you know the shit.